apify/apify-docs/sources/platform/collaboration/organization_account/setup.md

 ---

+After creating your organization, you can configure its settings.
+The **Account** tab allows you to:

+- Set the organization's email address
+- Change the username
+- Configure security settings
+- Delete the account.

-Once you have created your organization, you can customize it.
-Under the **Account** tab, you can set the organization's email address, username, security, or delete the account.
-The **Members** tab allows you to update your organization's members and set its owner.
+The **Members** tab lets you to update your organization's members and set its owner.

-In the **Account** tab's **Security** section, you can impose security requirements on organization members, such as their maximum session lifespan or whether they are required to turn on two-factor authentication.
+In the **Account** tab's **Security** section, you can set security requirements for organization members.
+These include:

+- Maximum session lifespan
+- Two-factor authentication requirement

 **[See our video tutorial](https://www.youtube.com/watch?v=BIL6HqtnvKk) on organization accounts.**